 Cynthia Glavac O.S.U., Ph.D.

 Sister Cynthia Glavac, a member of the Ursuline Sisters of Cleveland, earned her doctorate in English literature (areas of concentration: women’s literature and Modern British and American literature) from Bowling Green State University in 1992.
-Since that time, she has taught the following courses at Ursuline College: EN 217 The American Short Story, EN 219 United States Women's Literature, EN 303 Creative Writing, EN 329 American Literature I, EN 331 British Literature I, EN 332 British Literature II, EN 333 Twentieth-Century British Literature, EN 335 Medieval British Literature, EN 337 Late Eighteenth Century and British Romantic Literature, EN 338 Victorian and Modern British Literature, EN 340 Advanced Expository Writing, EN 347/247 Major Authors of Africa, EN 348/248 Latin American Women's Literature, EN 437 Shakespeare, and EN 463 Senior Research Seminar.
+Since that time, she has taught the following courses at Ursuline College: EN 217 The American Short Story, EN 219 United States Women's Literature, EN 303 Creative Writing, EN 329 American Literature I, EN 331 British Literature I, EN 332 British Literature II, EN 333 Twentieth-Century British Literature, EN 335 Medieval British Literature, EN 337 Late Eighteenth Century and British Romantic Literature, EN 338 Victorian and Modern British Literature, EN 340 Creative Nonfiction Writing, EN 347/247 Major Authors of Africa, EN 348/248 Latin American Women's Literature, EN 437 Shakespeare, and EN 463 Senior Research Seminar.
 She also teaches on all three levels of the Ursuline Studies Program, Ursuline’s core curriculum.
 She is the recipient of the 2005 Marie LoPresti Faculty Award for Community Service and the 2011 Teaching Excellence Award, both from Ursuline College.
-Currently, she is serving as English Department chairperson.

 When she is not teaching at Ursuline College, Sister Cynthia continues to contribute to publications about Sr. Dorothy Kazel and the other churchwomen and gives presentations on Sr. Dorothy’s life at conferences, parishes, and schools.
 In her spare time, Sister Cynthia also enjoys reading contemporary literature, particularly by female authors, and spending time with family and friends.